Neil Adams MBE: A Life in Judo

 As for the winning element, I hated losing, as I’m sure most people who win a lot will also say.

-How did you prepare during your competitive career?
+How did you prepare during your career?

 I was always a great trainer, which I think was one of my biggest advantages.
 Knowing that I would have to fight against some really tough competitors really fuelled my motivation to train hard.

-You know there are a lot of very “fit” people but as a friend of mine used to say, “fit for what?”.
+You know there are a lot of very “fit” people.
+But, as a friend of mine used to say, “fit for what?”.
 Sport-specific training differs so much from simply being fit.
 I did a lot of running, weight training and circuit training, but there was really no substitute for hands-on judo.
 So what I used to do was bank my randoris [judo sparring] with quality opponents.
-Because I could do ten randoris with club fighters and win every time, but to really be successful, you have to train under pressure and feel like you are in danger of losing.
+Because I could do ten randoris with club fighters and win every time.
+But, to really be successful, you have to train under pressure and feel like you are in danger of losing.
 It would be like a marathon runner not doing enough miles; they know when they haven’t done enough to hit their average pace per mile, and it’s the same with judo.

 When I trained in Japan, I ensured that I did 70, five-minute randoris per month against some of the best fighters in the world.
 I knew they would turn up the pressure and make me fight to my limits each time.